martinpihrt/OSPy/api/docs/Mobile_API_v1.md

 2. Send the administrator or user name, password and a device description to `POST /api/v1/auth/login`.
 3. When administrator two-factor authentication is enabled, include a TOTP or backup code.
 E-mail 2FA returns a challenge identifier and sends a code; send both in the repeated login request.
 4. Store the returned refresh token only in protected operating-system storage, such as Android Keystore.
 Access tokens are short-lived and belong in memory.
 5. Rotate the refresh token with `POST /api/v1/auth/refresh`.
-Reuse of an old rotated token is rejected. `POST /auth/logout` or deleting a paired device revokes access.
+A just-replaced token has one recovery retry within five minutes so a process terminated before durable storage can recover; later or repeated reuse is rejected. `POST /auth/logout` or deleting a paired device revokes access immediately.

 Pairing is deliberately unavailable while OSPy has no administrator password.
 Tokens contain scopes.
 Read-only clients cannot operate stations; system, backup, update and plug-in administration require their separate administrator scopes.